CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/NET.1.2 Network Management.txt

 If attackers succeed in accessing individual network components, they can control and manipulate the respective component.
 Any traffic routed via the network component can thus be compromised.
 In addition, further attacks can be prepared to penetrate deeper into the institution's network.

-### 2 3 Unauthorized interference with network management communicationIf the management communication is intercepted and manipulated, active network components can be misconfigured or controlled in this way.
+### 2 3 Unauthorized interference with network management communication
+If the management communication is intercepted and manipulated, active network components can be misconfigured or controlled in this way.
 This can violate network integrity and limit the availability of the network infrastructure.
 In addition, the transmitted data can be recorded and viewed.

-### 2 4 Inadequate time synchronization of network management components
+### 2 4 Insufficient time synchronization of network management components

 If the system time of the network management components is insufficiently synchronized, the logging data may not be correlated with each other, or the correlation may lead to incorrect statements, since the different timestamps of events have no common basis.
 This can not properly govern events that have occurred and problems can not be resolved.
 As a result, for example, security incidents and data outflows can go undetected.